 The one big downside I can see is that it really diminishes the value of staying on-site at a Walt Disney World Resort Hotel.
 Being able to book FastPass+ has always been one of the big draws to staying on-site and with that temporarily gone, you might want to start thinking about staying somewhere off-site where you can save some money.

+Moving forward, capacity will increase in the parks and the current system won’t hold forever.
+They eventually will have to implement a new ride queuing system.
 When all is said and done, you might actually like not having FastPass+ anymore and it may end up being for the best.

 Stay tuned for more updates on FastPass+ and whatever system Disney uses moving forward.